-If you do nothing else take the 14 day free trial and just check it.
-Nobody’s telling you have to keep it.
-If you don’t like it at least you’ll know.
+If you do nothing else, take the 14-day free trial and check it.
+Nobody’s telling you you have to keep it.
+If you don’t like it, at least you’ll know.

-You will have to enter your credit card details but you can always cancel before the first payment is due.
+You must enter your credit card details, but you can always cancel before the first payment is due.

-Overall I am very happy with Kajabi and if have any question about this product leave me a question in the comments below.
+Overall I am very happy with Kajabi, and if you have any questions about this product, leave me a question in the comments below.